NZ woman jailed in the UK after working as fake doctor for 22 years

 Belham's extended family and a raft of charities were "entirely written out" of the bogus will.

-Instead Belham's assets were to be held in trust for the benefit of Alemi's grandchildren.
+Instead, Belham's assets were to be held in a trust for the benefit of Alemi's grandchildren.